abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/appflow-created.png)

-*   Go to Slack workspace and add few messages so that these messages can be analysed in Amazon Quicksight
+*   Go to Slack workspace and add below messages so that these messages can be analysed with Amazon Quicksight

 ## Run the Appflow